 NOTE: The ribbon cable is pre-formed to fold flat when the cover is fitted.

-Carefully locate the cover tags into the guide pockets on the backplate and ensure wires are not trapped.
-Guide into position so that the knob spindle locates correctly (minor adjustment may be necessary to align the knob and spindle).
-Should any difficulty arise, re-check the points above.
+Carefully replace the cover squarely to the backplate and ensure that wires are not trapped.

+Should any difficulty arise, recheck the points above.

 Whilst applying slight pressure to the front cover, secure in position with the three retaining screws.